BHADRESHVARIYA22/AHB/AHB_Specifiaction.md

       - BUSY transfer, fixed-length burst
       - BUSY transfer, undefined length burst
     - #### IDLE transfer
-    - During a waited transfer, the Manager is permitted to change the transfer type from IDLE to NONSEQ.
+    - During a waited transfer, the Master is permitted to change the transfer type from IDLE to NONSEQ.
-    - When the HTRANS transfer type changes to NONSEQ the Manager must keep HTRANS constant, until HREADY is HIGH.
+    - When the HTRANS transfer type changes to NONSEQ the Master must keep HTRANS constant, until HREADY is HIGH.
      ![image](https://github.com/user-attachments/assets/405c0ef0-46d4-4d62-a0d8-caf1e487a9ee)
-    - **T0-T1** The Manager initiates a SINGLE burst to address A.
+    - **T0-T1** The Master initiates a SINGLE burst to address A.
-    - **T1-T2** The Manager inserts one IDLE transfer to address Y. The Subordinate inserts a wait state with HREADYOUT = LOW.
+    - **T1-T2** The Master inserts one IDLE transfer to address Y. The Slave inserts a wait state with HREADYOUT = LOW.
-    - **T2-T3** The Manager inserts one IDLE transfer to address Z.
+    - **T2-T3** The Master inserts one IDLE transfer to address Z.
-    - **T3-T4** The Manager changes the transfer type to NONSEQ and initiates an INCR4 transfer to address B.
+    - **T3-T4** The Master changes the transfer type to NONSEQ and initiates an INCR4 transfer to address B.
-    - **T4-T6** With HREADY LOW, the Manager must keep HTRANS constant.
+    - **T4-T6** With HREADY LOW, the Master must keep HTRANS constant.
-    - **T5-T6** SINGLE burst to address A completes with HREADY HIGH and the Manager starts the first beat to address B.
+    - **T5-T6** SINGLE burst to address A completes with HREADY HIGH and the Master starts the first beat to address B.
-    - **T6-T7** First beat of the INCR4 transfer to address B completes and the Manager starts the next beat to address B+4.
+    - **T6-T7** First beat of the INCR4 transfer to address B completes and the Master starts the next beat to address B+4.
     - #### BUSY transfer, fixed-length burst
     - During a waited transfer for a fixed-length burst, the Master is permitted to change the transfer type from BUSY to SEQ.
     - When the HTRANS transfer type changes to SEQ the Master must keep HTRANS constant, until HREADY is HIGH.